spier/spier.github.io/_posts/2012-11-25-iodocs-for-zeit-online-content-api.md

 The API is still in beta, so it should be expected that some bugs still need to be ironed out.
 This is one of the many areas in which external developers can help to improve the API, by writing many small prototypes and hence identifying these bugs early on.

 ZEIT is providing an [API Explorer](http://developer.zeit.de/explorer/), which makes it easier for developers to test API calls.
 The problem is often that such an explorer (also known as API console) is maintained separately from the documentation of the API.
-Due to this separation, documentation and actual implementation of the API are often out of synch.
+Due to this separation, documentation and actual implementation of the API are often out of sync.

 Therefore I have implemented an alternative to the official API Explorer, based on [mashery's I/O Docs](http://www.mashery.com/product/io-docs).
 I/O Docs brings API documentation and API console closer together, and thereby mitigates the described risks of outdated documentation.